Brinkmann/FootBallEyeQ_Site/replit.md

 ## Key Features
 - Exercise catalog with filters (age group, difficulty, game moment, etc.)
+- Favorites system - coaches can favorite drills and filter to show only favorites
 - 12-week season planner with Firebase persistence
 - Coach authentication and profiles
 - Admin console for managing exercises